Modi'in Illit: History

 The barrier surrounding the city divides the nearby village of Bil'in from most of its olive groves and other agricultural land and is the subject of the documentary 5 Broken Cameras.
 The homes in Kiryat Sefer were completed in 1994, and the local council of Modi'in Illit was given city status on March 7, 2008.
 In keeping with its name, which means "Book Town," most of Kiryat Sefer's streets are named after a landmark sefer (book) written by Gedolei Yisrael.
 These include: Chofetz Chaim, Noda BiYehuda, Meshech Chochma, Avnei Nezer, and Sdei Chemed.

 Geography and climate

 Welcome sign for Modi'in Illit, with the small inscription, "Haredi City of the Future".
 The homes of Kiryat Sefer and its water towers are in the background.

 Situated in the West Bank, north of Modi'in, Modi'in Illit lies 2.3 km from the Green Line, and 5 km from the 443 highway.
-Located in the foothills of the Judean Mountains 286 meters (938 feet) above sea level, Modi'in Illit has mild winters and hot, dry summers with temperatures averaging 30 °C during the day.
+Located in the foothills of the Judean Mountains 286 m above sea level, Modi'in Illit has mild winters and hot, dry summers with temperatures averaging 30 °C during the day.
 Modi'in Illit's immediate neighbors are moshav Matityahu, Lapid, and Hashmonaim.